julianhamre/listloc/README.md

 ## Purpose

 `listloc` streamlines the process of managing code examples in documentation, especially LaTeX documents.
-Instead of copying and pasting code blocks or relying on line numbers, you can declare listings directly in your source files and import the extracted listings.
-Automating the extraction before each build or compile guarantees that your listings always reflect the latest source.
+Instead of copying and pasting code blocks or relying on line numbers when importing, you can declare listings directly in your source files and import the extracted `.listing` files.
+Automating the extraction process before each build or compile guarantees that your listings always reflect the latest source.

 ---